ENUSAU

 What are community partnerships?

-The Q5 Foundation’s vision is to give back to the communities we work in through supporting causes important to Q5ers and creating positive impact.
-We aim to extend our core purpose of building healthier businesses globally, to charities & not-for-profits in need of support but without the financial means.
+The Q5 Foundation gives back to the communities in which we work by supporting causes important to Q5ers and creating a positive impact.
+These community partnerships allow us to extend our core purpose of building healthier businesses globally to charities and not-for-profits in need of support but without financial means.

-The Q5 Foundation allows us to deliver meaningful impact to the communities around us whilst offering our people the opportunity to support causes and charities close to their hearts.
+Establishing our Foundation allowed us to deliver impactful actions within our communities whilst offering our people the opportunity to support causes and charities close to their hearts.

 Check out our video with one of our community partnerships, CATCH.